flexera-public/flexera-plugins/aws/rs_aws_eks/README.md

 ## Implementation Notes

-- The AWS EKS Plugin makes no attempt to support non-AWS resources. (i.e. Allow the passing the RightScale or other resources as arguments to an EKS resource.)
+- The AWS EKS Plugin makes no attempt to support non-AWS resources. (i.e. Allow the passing the Flexera or other resources as arguments to an EKS resource.)

 ## Examples